fjxmlzn/FindMyHistory/README.md

                         The key of timestamp in findmy JSON --log_folder LOG_FOLDER
                         The path of log folder.
-  --no_date_folder      By default, the logs of each day will be saved in a
+  --no_date_folder      By default, the logs of each day will be saved in a separated folder.
-                        separated folder.
 Use this option to turn it off.
+  --log_location LOG_LOCATION
+                        Location to log findmy data.
+Default: local --influx_host INFLUX_HOST
+                        InfluxDB Host (required when --log_location is set to influx) --influx_token INFLUX_TOKEN
+                        InfluxDB Token (required when --log_location is set to influx) --influx_org INFLUX_ORG
+                        InfluxDB Organization (required when --log_location is set to influx) --influx_bucket INFLUX_BUCKET
+                        InfluxDB Bucket (required when --log_location is set to influx)
 ```

+## Alternate Logging Locations

+By default, FindMyHistory will log locally to a CSV file on your machine.
+Alternatively, you can choose to log to other remote locations with the `--log_location` flag.

+ - ### InfluxDB2 (`influx`)

+    By setting `--log_location` to `influx`, FindMyHistory will send formatted data to a Self-Hosted or Cloud-Based instance of InfluxDB2.
+This is helpful for accessing location data on other machines or creating Grafana Geomap dashboards with your location data.

+    When using the `influx` log location, the following arguments will also need to be provided:

+    - `--influx_host`: InfluxDB2 Instance Hostname, ex: `http://yourserver.com:8086` or `https://influx.yourserver.com` for proxied or cloud instances
+    - `--influx_token`: An InfluxDB2 Read/Write token with access to the bucket you wish to push data to
+    - `--influx_org`: Randomized ID (Not Name) of the InfluxDB2 Organization your bucket resides in
+    - `--influx_bucket`: Name of the bucket you wish to push location data to
 ## How it works

 While FindMy is running, it stores the information of your devices in temporary files `~/Library/Caches/com.apple.findmy.fmipcore/Items.data` `~/Library/Caches/com.apple.findmy.fmipcore/Devices.data` in JSON format. `FindMyHistory` periodically reads these files and stores a new record for each device if there is an update.